MehdiLouzar/IndustriaV4/README.md

 ```bat
 scripts\init_db.bat
 ```
 The script runs `psql` inside the PostgreSQL container started by Docker Compose.
 It checks whether any users already exist and only runs `backend/db/init/initDB.sql` when needed.
-You can override the default container name and credentials with the environment variables `DB_CONTAINER`, `DB_NAME`, `DB_USER` and `DB_PASSWORD`.
+By default it connects to the service named `db`.
+You can override the container name and credentials with the environment variables `DB_CONTAINER`, `DB_NAME`, `DB_USER` and `DB_PASSWORD`.
 The backend validates JWT tokens issued by Keycloak.
 A Keycloak container is